-- 1. Working with local immigrant and resettlement organizations to ensure these populations understand their fair housing rights and that their rights are not being infringed upon. - 2.
+- 1. Work with local immigrant and resettlement organizations to ensure these populations understand their fair housing rights and that their rights are not being infringed upon. - 2.
 Distribution of the Landlord & Tenant Guide in print and electronically in multiple languages. - 3.
-Utilization of telephonic language lines to serve consumers with varying language needs. - 4.
-Utilization of American Sign Language (ASL) video interpreting service for consumers in need of this service.
+Utilize telephonic language lines to serve consumers with varying language needs. - 4.
+Utilize American Sign Language (ASL) video interpreting service for consumers in need of this service.